evennia/evennia/docs/source/Contribs/Contribs-Overview.md

 with your other code.
 If you want to tweak the code of a contrib, just copy its entire folder to your game directory and modify/use it from there.

-If you want to contribute yourself, see [here](../Contributing.md)!
+If you want to add a contrib, see [the contrib guidelines](./Contribs-Guidelines.md)!

 [forum]: https://github.com/evennia/evennia/discussions/categories/community-contribs-snippets